 Harris and Erhman rightly focus on a literal resurrection (resurrection of the body of Jesus in the flesh) as a kind of last bastion of defense of the faith, but they don’t take it seriously.
 In one segment, Sam Harris expresses “shock” about the many very intelligent and prominent people who “believe in science”, who believe in evolution and the fact the universe is 14 billion years old, who also believe in the actual resurrection of the body of Jesus.
 This is because Harris and Erhman are both coming from a perspective from which the bar for “proving” a miracle is so high as to be virtually impossible.
 The standard of proof they have adopted, in essence, excludes the possibility of belief.

 Interestingly, Erhman concludes the discussion about the resurrection with a throw-away comment that the idea of the resurrection arose in the nature of a legend many years after the death of Jesus.
-What Erhman doesn’t say in the interview, but which he concedes elsewhere, is that the very earliest creeds of Christianity date back to within years (and maybe months) of the death of Jesus, and those creeds focus on the death, burial, resurrection and appearance of Jesus to his followers – Ehrman admits that this was the exactly what the earliest followers of Jesus maintained.
+What Erhman doesn’t say in the interview is that he actually concedes that the very earliest creeds of Christianity date back to within years (or even months) after the death of Jesus, and those creeds focus on the resurrection and appearance of Jesus to his followers.

 It’s hard to reconcile Ehrman’s admission about those early creeds incorporating the death, burial and resurrection message dating to the time immediately after the death of Jesus and his insistence that the same message was only recorded in the Gospels many years later (after the destruction of the temple).
 Other very prominent scholars note this disconnect between Erhman’s concession as historical fact that the early creeds date back to months or a few short years after Jesus’s death and his contrary position that the idea of the resurrection developed much later and in the nature of a legend.

-It seems the only adequate explanation for this disconnect goes back to the “exceedingly” high bar that Harris and Ehrman use when it comes to miraculous things.
+Perhaps, the explanation for this disconnect goes back to the “exceedingly” high bar that Harris and Ehrman use when it comes to miraculous things.
 They just don’t believe that miracles occur, so any explanation, other than the one that suggests the miraculous, is what they gravitate toward – even if they have to be inconsistent to maintain the position.
 This does not suggest a very open mind.

 Harris’s exceedingly high bar isn’t very accommodating to miracles, which are (by definition) singular events.
 By the same standard, we might wonder how Sam Harris accepts other singular events (or series of events), like the Big Bang, the origin of life on earth, macro-evolution, the history of the earth – in fact, any historical fact!
 Abraham Lincoln was assassinated only once.
 The birth of Charles Darwin only happened once.
 There is only one Sam Harris!
 If I apply the same level of skepticism to anything and everything, there isn’t much left for me to believe in.